openstack/horizon/doc/source/topics/customizing.rst

 ==================

 It is possible to define custom stylesheets for your dashboards.
-Horizon's base template ``horizon/templates/horizon/base.html`` defines multiple blocks that can be overriden.
+Horizon's base template ``horizon/templates/base.html`` defines multiple blocks that can be overridden.

 To define custom css files that apply only to a specific dashboard, create a base template in your dashboard's templates folder, which extends Horizon's